weibayang/rehabilitation_glove/README.md

 Description:
 This repository contains the source code and documentation for the Rehabilitation Glove Project.
 The Rehabilitation Glove is designed to assist individuals with hand mobility issues in their recovery process.
 It includes software and hardware components for hand rehabilitation exercises.
--“GeneralUI” is an upper interface program developed in MATLAB.
+- “GeneralUI” is an upper interface program developed in MATLAB.
 It is designed for glove debugging, experiment data collection, and analysis.
 This program provides a user-friendly graphical interface for interacting with the glove and conducting experiments related to rehabilitation or hand mobility research.
--“controller/stm32F407ZET6” repository contains firmware for glove control, specifically designed to run on systems based on the STM32F407ZET6 micro-controller.
+- “controller/stm32F407ZET6” repository contains firmware for glove control, specifically designed to run on systems based on the STM32F407ZET6 micro-controller.
 The firmware facilitates the control and operation of the glove for various applications, including rehabilitation and hand mobility research.
--“sampling” encompasses the pertinent program and procedural framework for the calibration of sensor angles with the assistance of LED indicators.
+- “sampling” encompasses the pertinent program and procedural framework for the calibration of sensor angles with the assistance of LED indicators.
--“sma_test” repository includes the necessary code and upper-level software program for conducting 10,000 repeated experiments on Shape Memory Alloys (SMA).
+- “sma_test” repository includes the necessary code and upper-level software program for conducting 10,000 repeated experiments on Shape Memory Alloys (SMA).

 Platform:
 The code is intended to run on the following platform(s):